dataforseo/PythonClient/docs/SerpApi.md

-‌‌ Google Local Finder SERP API provides top search engine results specific to the selected location (see the List of Locations) and language (see the List of Languages) settings. for more info please visit 'https://docs.dataforseo.com/v3/serp/google/local_finder/task_post/?bash'
+‌‌ Google local_finder SERP API provides top search engine results specific to the selected location (see the List of Locations) and language (see the List of Languages) settings. for more info please visit 'https://docs.dataforseo.com/v3/serp/google/local_finder/task_post/?bash'

 ### Example